-One Punch Man episode 6 takes place a few days after Saitama and Genos register to become heroes.
-It begins with Saitama goofing off in his apartment.
+One Punch Man Episode 6 takes place a few days after Saitama and Genos register to become heroes.
+It begins with Saitama wasting time in his apartment.
 On the other hand, Genos records his every move, even detailed diagrams of how his new master turns pages in his comic.
 Saitama feels guilty about having nothing useful to teach.
 He desperately tries to think of things to make up on the spot.
 Then Genos informs him that heroes who don’t participate in weekly activity will be removed from the registry.
 For C class heroes, this includes things like small robberies and petty disputes.
-Saitama scurries to find work, and, in order to make Genos leave him alone, sets for him the task of strengthening his mind, not his body, and becoming one of the top 10 ranked S class heroes.
+Saitama scurries to find work, and, to make Genos leave him alone, sets for him the task of strengthening his mind, not his body, and becoming one of the top 10 ranked S-class heroes.
 Genos takes the bait.

 Unfortunately, after days of searching, he doesn’t find a single thing to do and becomes discouraged.

 Good For Something